-When we read the adoption profile of a child in need of an adoptive family last year, we felt that we could meet her needs based on what we had read.
+When we read the adoption profile of a child in need of an adoptive family a few years ago, we felt that we could meet her needs based on what we had read.
 We also learned about the child from the adoptive family and the social workers.
 So, still feeling very confident that she was a good fit for our family, we decided to move on to the next step of the adoption process and did a couple of respite weekend visits.

 But how do you know when a child is the right fit for your family and you're the right match for the child?